Ananta-Gupta/Qgis-River-Bank-Length-Calculator-Surface-Water-Extraction-Algorithm-Python/README.md

 		7. pyproj
 		8. geopandas

-	*Note: These python libraries have to be installed in order as mentained above.
+	*Note: These python libraries have to be installed in order as mentioned above.
 All libraries are interdependent to each other.
-	**if an error occure while installing from python comand line, download them manually from "https://www.lfd.uci.edu/~gohlke/pythonlibs/".
+	**if an error occurs while installing from python command line, download them manually from "https://www.lfd.uci.edu/~gohlke/pythonlibs/".
 	Only download the version compatible to your python version and python version bit (i.e. 32 or 64).

 	To check python version details use